bichngocdo/kpe/README.md

 - Supervised methods are generally superior to unsupervised methods.
 Using a combination of labeled and synthetic (from unsupervised approach) data in a semi-supervised self-training approach is shown to improve *keyphrase generation* over models trained with only labeled data ([Ye and Wang, 2018](https://aclanthology.org/D18-1447/)).
+- Parallel or distributed computing (e.g. MapReduce) can reduce the running time.

 ## Implementation